-Peat production at Oweninny commenced in the 1950s to supply the ESB peat fired power station and peat deliveries ceased in 2005.
+Peat production at commenced in the 1950s to supply the ESB peat-fired power station and peat deliveries ceased in 2005.
 The power station has also ceased operation and has been fully decommissioned.
 The country’s first commercial wind farm was established at the site at Bellacorick in Co.
 Mayo in 1992.

 The planning application was preceded by extensive public consultation in the hinterland of the site with a proposed community benefit scheme included as part of the planning application.
-The project is divided into three phases with each phase expected to create in excess of 100 jobs during construction.
-The fully implemented project is expected to create up to 20 long term jobs in operation and maintenance of the facility.
-The proposed project includes a visitor centre as part of the farm to display the local heritage of industrial scale peat production, wind energy technology and the evolution of habitats on site resulting from bog rehabilitation works carried out by Bord na Móna following the cessation of peat operations.
+The proposed project includes a visitor centre as part of the farm to display the local heritage of industrial-scale peat production, wind energy technology and the evolution of habitats on site resulting from bog rehabilitation works carried out by Bord na Móna following the cessation of peat operations.
 It is intended to facilitate the public use of the internal roadways for recreation and amenity.
 Local communities will also benefit from additional rates paid to the Local Authority which support the provision of local services.

 Construction works for Phase 1 of the proposed development are underway.
 Please watch this video for a short overview of the development: Oweninny Wind Farm – 2018